Emriko/Portfolio/content/posts/particleSystem.md

 }
 ```

-The emmiter setup has particle data like the following.
+The emmiter setup has particle data as the following.
 ```c
 struct Particle
 {